deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 ‘Horse on meds was almost guaranteed to be amusing.
 He aimed a big thumbs up and his largest, most goofiest smile as Murray joined him.
 “Heyyy, bro.”

 “You are an absolute fuckin’ madman, you know that?”
 Murray said affectionately and sat down.
 They locked hands in a brothers’ handshake.
-“And I’d be dead if not for you, so… thanks.”
+“And I’d be dead if not for you, so…thanks.”

 ‘Horse grinned and waved it off in the happy, high way of a man who was dosed up to the gills. “‘S what I’m for.”